 In Arizona, you can use TOD to leave your beneficiaries stocks, real estate, and vehicles.

-- Financial Account, Stocks and Bonds: Register an account in TOD and your beneficiary automatically inherits the account when you die; he/she can then deal with the brokerage company directly.
+• Brokerage Accounts, Retirement Accounts: Add a TOD designation on your account and your beneficiary automatically inherits the account when you die; he/she can then deal with the brokerage company directly.

-- Vehicles: As in the above examples, TOD registration of your vehicle allows your beneficiary to claim the vehicle without probate proceedings after your death
+• Vehicles: As in the above examples, TOD designation of your vehicle allows your beneficiary to claim the vehicle without probate proceedings after your death

 You can use an affidavit procedure to transfer small estates in Arizona.
 However, it cannot be used for personal property until at least 30 days after the death of the decedent; for real property, this timeframe increases to six months.